Eliora59/KickStart-Preseed/README.md

 # KickStart

-This repository contains kickstarts files for Debian (preseed.cfg) and RedHat (ks.cfg) for auto install of virtual machines
+This repository contains kickstarts files for Debian (preseed.txt) and RedHat (ks.cfg) for auto install of virtual machines